ooga/grunt-alloy-theme-switcher/README.md

 You have to put a theme.json inside the root folder of your theme.

 ### Example
-Here is an complete example of what you can put inside this file:
+Here is a complete example of what you can put inside this file:
 ```js
 {
     "settings": {